 Routes of Administration

 A THC-rich formulation is ideal.
 Too much CBD, CBG, and low doses of THCV may result in appetite loss, so avoid such formulations if appetite gain is your primary objective.
-Humulene also reduces appetite, so it is also worth avoiding high doses of this terpene.
+Humulene also reduces appetite, so it is worth avoiding high doses of this terpene.

 What are the Pros and Cons of Taking Medical Cannabis for Cachexia?